nazmulb/cucumber/README.md

 *The Three Amigos* is a meeting that takes user stories and turns them into clean, thorough Gherkin scenarios.
 It involves three voices (at least):

 - **The product owner** - This person is most concerned with the scope of the application.
 The product owner is responsible for deciding the acceptance criteria with examples.
 - **The tester** - This person will be generating lots of Scenarios, and lots of edge cases.
+How will the application break?
+What user stories have we not accounted for within these Features?
 - **The developer** - This person will add the Step definitions of the Scenarios.

 These conversations can produce great tests, because each amigo sees the product from a different perspective.
 For this reason it is *essential* that all of these roles have conversations to discover examples together by using <a href="https://cucumber.io/blog/example-mapping-introduction/">Example Mapping</a> technique.